 - The committee generally reviews projects that go before the Historic Preservation and Review Board (HPRB), the Office of Zoning and the Board of Zoning and Adjustments (BZA)

 - For DDOT Public Space permits, the Committee may review applicants when necessary, otherwise the ANC Commissioner for that single member district will be the lead in reviewing the Public Space request

 Per the Policy and Procedures manual, the ZPD Committee hears an initial review of individual applications to the Board of Zoning Adjustment (BZA), Zoning Commission (ZC), or Historic Preservation Review Board (HPRB) that the relevant SMD Commissioner and the Chair of the ZPD Committee believe may take substantial time to review (i.e., greater than 15-20 minutes).
 The Committee hears these presentations first at a separate, public committee meeting (ZPD).
 At that meeting, the Committee then formulates a recommendation for action to the full Commission.
 At the full Commission meeting, the applicant makes an abbreviated presentation, followed by introduction of the Committee’s proposed action and questions and comments..

 To help achieve these purposes the Committee will:

 - Provide monthly working group meetings to hear applicants and to make recommendation to the Commission as a whole

-- Establish and maintain on-going working relations with those public and private entities with similar goals and purposes, such as the Historic Preservation Review Board, Board of Zoning Adjustment, the Zoning Commission, the Dupont Circle Conservancy, the D.C.
+- Establish and maintain on-going working relations with those public and private entities with similar goals and purposes, such as the Historic Preservation Review Board, Board of Zoning Adjustment, the Zoning Commission, the D.C.
 Office of Planning, and other stakeholders

 - Track and, when appropriate, comment on zoning and historic preservation policy and developments